Skip to main content

 Receptors are proteins found on the cell surface or within the cell.
 Substances that interact with receptors are called ligands.
 Ligands can be endogenous substances (produced inside the body), such as epinephrine, or exogenous substances (produced outside the body), such as a drug manufactured to mimic epinephrine.
 In both cases, the endogenous or exogenous epinephrine molecule binds to the alpha and beta receptors of the autonomic nervous system.
 Traditionally, most drugs have been manufactured to bind to specific receptors on the cell surface or within a targeted cell type.
 However, many other cellular components and non-specific sites can serve as drug targets to create a clinical response.
 For example, the osmotic laxative magnesium citrate attracts and binds with water molecules, pulling water into the bowel to increase the likelihood of a bowel movement.

-Other medications may prevent an endogenous ligand from binding to the receptor-binding site.
+Other medications may bind to a receptor site but block the receptor's activity.
 This type of drug-receptor interaction is inhibitory, and the drug is called an antagonist.
 For example, antimicrobial and antineoplastic drugs commonly work by inhibiting enzymes critical to the cell's function.
-With blockage of the enzyme binding site, the cell microbe or neoplastic cell is no longer viable, and cell death occurs.
-Antagonists and agonists often compete for binding sites.
+With blockage of the enzyme binding site, the cell, microbe, or neoplastic cell is no longer viable, and cell death occurs.
+Antagonists and agonists often compete for the same binding sites.

 Finally, some drugs have a mixed response depending on the cell type and tissue location.
 A drug may act as an agonist at one receptor type, whereas at another receptor type, the same drug acts as an antagonist.
 For example, the opioid receptor system includes multiple receptor types (mu and kappa) that interact differently with opioid drugs.
 Buprenorphine binds to mu and kappa receptors and is classified as a mixed agonist-antagonist: a partial agonist at the mu receptor and an antagonist at the kappa receptor.
-The figure below shows the range of responses from agonism to antagonism.
+Figure 3.1.1 below shows the range of clinical responses from agonism (full activation) to antagonism (full inhibition).

 Range of drug reponses

-The protein targets for many drugs can be divided into four broad classes shown in panels A–D. Panel A shows two different drugs that are binding to a receptor.
+Receptor or drug targets are often proteins and can be divided into four broad classes, shown below in Figure 3.1.2 Panels A–D. Panel A shows two different drugs that are binding to a receptor.
 Receptors play an important role in the communication pathway that coordinates the function of various cells within the body.
 Agonist medications may bind to numerous receptor types (see panels A–D below).
 Once an agonist binds to a receptor, a physiologic mechanism is activated.
 Currently, in the largest group of drug-receptor interactions, the medication is present in the extracellular space, and the physiologic or effector mechanism resides within the cell; signaling occurs across the membrane.
 Once bound, the drug modifies some intracellular process, often involving a sequence of second messenger events.
 This is why receptors are sometimes described as endogenous mediators.
 Panels B–D describe receptor types in more detail.

-Panel C shows enzymes, which many medications target.
-An important case is when a medication is a prodrug.
-Prodrugs are medications that require enzymatic metabolism or degradation to convert them to their biologically active form.
-Understanding prodrugs is essential because they are associated with drug toxicity.
+Panel C shows enzymes or proteins, which many medications target.
+Enzymes are biological catalysts that speed up essential chemical reactions for life.
+Often, enzymes are proteins with the ending ase.
+Clinically, a critical case to understand is when a medication is a prodrug.
+Prodrugs are medications that require metabolism or degradation to be converted to their biologically active form.
+Understanding prodrugs is essential because they are associated with drug toxicity and treatment failures.
 One of the first prodrugs used was aspirin.
 Aspirin is metabolized into salicylic acid; salicylates inhibit the activity of cyclooxygenases (COX-1 and COX-2), reducing inflammation.
-Often, a medication acts as a substrate analog or decoy that competes with the target enzyme.
+An individual who has a variant of P450 metabolizing enzymes required to convert a drug to a prodrug may experience treatment failure.
+Other medications act as a substrate analog or decoy that competes with the target enzyme.
 For example, captopril acts on the angiotensin-converting enzyme.
-Other medications act as false substrates and produce an abnormal product that disrupts the normal metabolic pathway.
-An example is fluorouracil (5-FU), which replaces uracil in purine biosynthesis, ultimately preventing DNA synthesis and cell division.
+Medications are also made to act as false substrates and produce an abnormal product that disrupts the normal metabolic pathway.
+An example is fluorouracil (5-FU), which replaces uracil in purine biosynthesis, ultimately disrupting DNA synthesis and cell division.

 Panel D shows transporters.
 Ions and small molecules move across cell membranes through channels or with the help of transporters.
 Many molecules are too polar (a weak lipid-soluble molecule) to penetrate the lipid bilayer independently.
 Several different types of transporters have been identified.
 Transporters of pharmacologic importance are ion transporters in the renal tubule, the intestinal epithelium, the blood-brain barrier, and those that transport Na+/Ca2+ out of cells.
-The transporter often requires ATP to transport substances against the electrochemical gradient and maintain cell functioning.
-Examples include the sodium pump and the multi-drug resistance (MDR) transporter, also called the P-glycoprotein (Pgp) transporter.
-The Pgp ejects cytotoxic substances from the cell, including medications.
-For example, the Pgp ejects cytotoxic cancer drugs from cancer and microbial cells, conferring resistance to these therapeutic agents.
+A transporter often requires energy in the form of adenosine triphosphate (ATP) to transport substances against the electrochemical gradient and maintain cell functioning.
+Examples include the sodium pump and the multidrug resistance (MDR) transporter, also called the P-glycoprotein (PGP) transporter.
+The PGP ejects cytotoxic substances from the cell, including medications.
+For example, the PGP ejects cytotoxic cancer drugs from cancer and microbial cells, conferring resistance to these therapeutic agents.
 Sometimes, the transport of organic molecules is coupled to the transport of ions (often Na+), as in the transport of neurotransmitters.
-Transporters are becoming increasingly recognized as a source of individual variation in the pharmacokinetics associated with certain medications such as azithromycin.
+Transporters are becoming increasingly recognized as a source of individual variation in the pharmacokinetics associated with certain medications, such as azithromycin.

 Four classes of protein targets.

-Some drugs bind to a receptor allosterically.
-Allosteric modulation can be positive or negative.
-The binding of the neurotransmitter GABA on the GABA receptor is shown below.
+Not all drugs bind directly to the active site on the target molecule.
+Some drugs bind to a receptor allosterically, meaning the drug binds to a distinct site from the active site.
+Figure 3.1.3 below depicts allosteric binding, also called allosteric modulation, which can be positive or negative.
+The classic example of this type of binding is the binding of the neurotransmitter GABA to the GABA receptor in the presence of a benzodiazepine (BZD), which is shown below.
 When GABA binds, it opens the channel and allows for the influx of Cl ions.
-Benzodiazepines also bind to the GABA receptor but at a different site than GABA.
-In the presence of the benzodiazepine drug, the neurotransmitter GABA still binds to its site on the GABA receptor, but the BZD causes the channel to stay open longer and more Cl ions to enter.
-This is an example of a positive allosteric modulator.
+Benzodiazepines also bind to the GABA receptor, but at a different site than GABA.
+In the presence of the BZD, the neurotransmitter GABA still binds to its site on the GABA receptor.
+However, the BZD causes the channel to stay open longer, allowing more Cl ions to enter.
+This is an example of a positive allosteric modulator because the BZD enhances the regular activity of the receptor.

 Gaba A Binding & Allosteric Modulation